cober2019/Network-Automation/README.md

 1. For multi device configuration, reading from an xml files works fine.
 Create a excel and read device IPs from sheet using xlrd.
 2. Local directory to store dynamic XML files.
 The program will read and write from this directory.

-Known Issues:

-1. Program errors when viewing configuration only one item to view.Example.
-If one username exist on device, program will error, or one    SNMPv2 community program will error etc.

-*I HOPE TO HAVE CODE UP THIS WEEKEND*